Companies that use MadKudu

 Advertising Services 2 (11%)

-Based on an analysis of Linkedin bios of random companies that use MadKudu
+Source: Analysis of Linkedin bios of 19 companies that use MadKudu

 I noticed that MadKudu's customers are predominantly B2B software and marketing technology companies.
 These aren't just any tech companies, they're building tools that other businesses depend on for growth: marketing platforms, CRM systems, advertising technology, developer APIs, and SaaS products.
 Even the non-software companies like Rankings.io and WebFX are essentially selling marketing expertise as a service to other businesses.